Quantifier Elimination and Craig Interpolation, Quantitatively: Quantitative Quantifier Elimination

 \subsection{Stage 1: Exploiting the Guarded Normal Form}

-Our first step is to transform the input $\lqa$ into a normal form (an extension of \cite[Section 5.1]{DBLP:conf/sas/KatoenMMM10}), which enables us to subdivide the quantifier elimination problem into simpler sub-problems.
-Intuitively, this normal form enforces a more explicit representation of the $\ExtRR$-valued function a piecewise linear quantity represents. \begin{definition}[Guarded Normal Form] Let $\lqc \in \LQ$ be given by
+First, we transform the input $\lqa$ into a normal form (extending \cite[Section 5.1]{DBLP:conf/sas/KatoenMMM10}), which enables us to subdivide the quantifier elimination problem into simpler sub-problems.
+This normal form enforces a more explicit representation of the $\ExtRR$-valued function a piecewise linear quantity represents. \begin{definition}[Guarded Normal Form] Let $\lqc \in \LQ$ be given by

 and fix some variable $\vara \in \Vars$.
 We say that $\lqc$ is in \emph{guarded normal form w.r.t.\ $\vara$}, denoted by $\lqc \in \XGNF{\vara}$, if all of the following conditions hold: \begin{enumerate} \item the $\bxa_i$ partition the set $\PS$ of valuations, i.e., for all $\psa\in\PS$ there exists exactly one $\idxa\in\{1,\ldots,\nna\}$ such that $\psa\models\bxa_\idxa$, \item the $\bxa_\idxa$ are in disjunctive normal form (\DNF), i.e.,